glawson6/taptech-code-accelerator/README.md

 Please ensure you have the necessary permissions to execute these commands.

-## Introduction
-In today's security landscape, OAuth2 has become a standard for securing APIs, providing a more robust and flexible approach compared to basic authentication.
-My journey into this domain began with a critical solution architecture decision: migrating from basic authentication to OAuth2 client credentials for obtaining access tokens.
-While Spring Security offers strong support for both authentication methods, I encountered a significant challenge.
-I was unable to find a declarative approach that seamlessly integrated basic authentication and JWT authentication within the same application.

-This gap in functionality motivated me to explore and develop a solution that not only meets the authentication requirements but also supports comprehensive integration testing.
-This article shares my findings and provides a detailed guide on setting up Keycloak, integrating it with Spring Security and Spring Boot, and utilizing the Spock Framework for repeatable unit tests.
-By the end of this article, you will have a clear understanding of how to configure and test your authentication mechanisms effectively with Keycloak as an identity provider, ensuring a smooth transition to OAuth2 while maintaining the flexibility to support basic authentication where necessary.

 ### Keycloak Initial Setup

 Setting up Keycloak for integration testing involves several steps.
 This guide will walk you through creating a local environment